for Candidates of Advance

 - The KCTMO replacement – We consider a Community Land Trust as a potential replacement vehicle as long as it is held accountable through community engagement and participation.
 There should be scrutiny and review of complaints of any organisation (s) that replace KCTMO.
 Ensuring that plans to upgrade social housing are followed through in a timely and effective manner.
 Ensure that there is adequate maintenance of properties.

 - Development of a long-term plan for RBKC, through a borough wide participatory consultation, that can be used as a blueprint for planning RBKCs future.
 Reviewing existing development plans especially those that have languished and consider what the borough can do to provide impetus for developers to honour their commitments.

 - Challenge the sell-off of public properties and hold other public bodies to a high standard of accountability for their decision-making.

 - Protect residents of RBKC who are EU Nationals in both services and by lobbying the government.

 - Set policies that reduce pollution and improve health by managing construction and delivery traffic, creating parking bays for electric cars, and putting air filtration systems in school classrooms.

 - Lobby the government for changes that benefit all RBKC residents, such as council tax rebanding.

 - Prioritise initiatives to train young people with the help and sponsorship of local businesses.

 As a new movement we feel strongly that those who work with us, help us, and are involved with us should know exactly what our policy is when it comes to bullying and harassment.
 We have no tolerance for behaviour that makes people feel harassed, alarmed, or distressed.
 We have looked at the policies of ACAS and feel that they help prevent or resolve workplace problems.
 This is the guidance that they provide and we will be using it as the basis for any problems that occur.
 See here

-Claire van Helfteren is the first point of contact if you have any concerns – email@example.com
+Annabel Mullin is the point of contact if you have any concerns – firstname.lastname@example.org